-WHEREAS, in addition to the outreach activities conducted with the Community Consultation Process Advisory Committee, NDC also met with local stakeholders, including representatives of Historic Takoma, Inc., Old Takoma Business Association, Takoma Junction Task Force, Safe Roadways Committee and the Façade Advisory Board and with individual community members; and on April 4, 2018, NDC presented a draft Combined Site Plan ("Site Plan") to address certain specific design comments detailed in Resolution 2017-53.
-The Site Plan provided for the construction of a two-story mixed-use commercial development with below grade parking accommodating up to 72 vehicles, approximately 26,755 sq. ft. on the ground level (approximately 22,822 sq. ft. of ground level retail space), approximately 26,795 sq. ft. on the second level (approximately 25,070 sq. ft. of office space), approximately 2,700 sq. ft. of public space designed to provide opportunities for social engagement, the preservation and improvement of wooded area along Columbia Avenue which is to be placed under a Forest Conservation easement, a series of sustainability features exceeding the requirements of the Development Agreement, and site improvements to address the internal and external circulation of people and goods (e.g., the layby, delivery access lane and service corridor); and

-WHEREAS, on October 25, 2017, the Council provided comment on the Concept Plan through its approval of Resolution 2017-53.
-Resolution 2017-53 reiterated in response to the Council's comments on the Concept Plan reflected in Resolution 2017-53, and other design concerns, the following revisions to design elements and operational features were incorporated into the April 2018 Site Plan:
+- on April 4, 2018, NDC presented a draft Combined Site Plan ("Site Plan") to 192 WHEREAS, 193 address certain specific design comments detailed in Resolution 2017-53.
+The Site Plan provided for the construction of a two-story mixed-use 194 commercial development with below grade parking accommodating up to 72 195 vehicles and approximately 22,822 sq. ft. of ground level retail space and 196 197 25,070 sq. ft. of office space on the second level, approximately 2,700 sq. ft. of public space designed to provide opportunities for social engagement, the 198 preservation and improvement of wooded area along Columbia Avenue 199 which is to be placed under a Forest Conservation easement, a series of 200 sustainability features exceeding the requirements of the Development 201 Agreement, and site improvements to address the internal and external 202 circulation of people and goods (e.g., the layby, delivery access lane and 203 service corridor); and 204 - WHEREAS, in response to the Council's comments on the Concept Plan reflected in Resolution 2017-53, and other design concerns, the following revisions to design elements and operational features were incorporated into the April 2018 Site Plan: - a) The third story was eliminated in favor of a two-story structure, with a series of volumes and different materials for the façade of the building. - b) The depth of the retail space was modified, minimizing corridor spaces and vertical circulation with the goal of optimizing visibility, connection with the public realm, and retail engagement with the sidewalk. - c) An elevator stair tower was located on the west side of the building aimed at signaling the beginning of the project, providing a gateway element and a more modern architectural element to address the interest in an iconic feature. - 223d) The building was set back an additional 10 feet on the west side of the224site, and room was provided for an 8-foot clear pedestrian path and a 2-225foot-to-8-foot wide seating zone established along the remainder of the